ipaqmaster/vfio/README.md

 `-pci 'Realtek|NVIDIA|10ec:8168'`

-   If set, the script enumerates `lspci` and generates arguments like the above.
-But also unbinds them from their current drivers (If any) and binds them to vfio-pci.
-Remembers what they were beforehand for rebinding after the VM shuts down.
+   If set, the script enumerates `lspci` for the set regex and generates qemu arguments as it does for `-usb`.
+In `-run` mode, it also unbinds them from their current drivers (If any) and binds them to vfio-pci.
+   It remembers what they were bound to beforehand for rebinding once the VM shuts down.

 This example would catch any: